Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

-In general, this capital-intensive manufacturing industry presents a number of costs that can discourage some new entrants.
+In general, this capital-intensive manufacturing industry presents several costs that can discourage some new entrants.
 For example, the high capital cost required for developing high-volume production facilities in order to benefit from economies of scale can act as barrier to entry.
 Manufacturing trucks and buses must be done on a large scale to be profitable.
 A small company or single proprietors may not be able to find the necessary funding to even start a business.